Procedures

 Breast Reduction

-Large breasts can cause a multitude of problems, including neck, back, and shoulder pain, headaches, shoulder-grooving (where the bra-straps dig in), postural problems, interference with activities and exercise, rashes under the breasts, inability to find clothing that fits properly, and problems with self-image.
+Large breasts can cause a multitude of problems, including neck, back, and shoulder pain, headaches, shoulder-grooving (where the bra straps dig in), postural problems, interference with activities and exercise, rashes under the breasts, inability to find clothing that fits properly, and problems with self-image.
 As a result, women with large breasts are often in chronic pain, have little energy, may be overweight because they are unable to exercise, and have self-image problems, all of which interfere with quality of life.

 Breast Reduction Surgery

-Location: Hospital
+• Location: Hospital

-Length of surgery: 3-4 hours
+• Duration of Surgery: 3-4 hours

-Length of stay: Outpatient Discomfort: Moderate.
+• Discomfort: Moderate.
 Anticipate 3-7 days of prescription pain medication

-Swelling and Bruising: Improves in 2-4 weeks
+• Swelling and Bruising: Improves in 2-4 weeks

-Bandages: Will be removed in 1-7 days
+• Bandages: Will be removed in 1-7 days

-Stitches: are usually dissolvable
+• Stitches: Are usually dissolvable

-Back to work: 1-3 weeks
+• Back to Work: 1-3 weeks

-Exercise: May be resumed in 6 weeks
+• Exercise: May be resumed in 6 weeks

-Final result: 3 months to 1 year
+• Final Result: 3 months to 1 year

 Breast Reconstruction

-Breast reconstruction is achieved through several reconstructive plastic surgery techniques that attempt to restore a breast to near normal shape, appearance and size following mastectomy.
+Breast reconstruction is achieved through several reconstructive plastic surgery techniques that attempt to restore a breast to near normal shape, appearance, and size following mastectomy.
 The techniques may include: Tissue expansion, implants, and flaps.
 Tissue expansion stretches the healthy skin to provide adequate coverage for a breast implant.
 A breast implant may be placed immediately at the time of mastectomy to create a breast mound.
-Flaps reposition a woman's own muscle, fat and skin to create or cover the breast mound.
+Flaps reposition a woman's own muscle, fat, and skin to create or cover the breast mound.
 Local flap and tattooing are the final stages of breast reconstruction for the nipple and areola.
 Reconstruction can rebuild a breast mound, but it will not have the same sensation and feel as the breast it replaces.
 When only one breast is affected, it alone may be reconstructed.
-In addition, a breast lift, breast reduction or breast augmentation may be recommended for the opposite breast to improve symmetry bilateral.
+In addition, a breast lift, breast reduction or breast augmentation may be recommended for the opposite breast to improve symmetry bilaterally.

-Location: Hospital
+• Location: Hospital

-Length: 1.5-8 hours
+• Length: 1.5-8 hours

-Discomfort: Moderate, may need pain control through expansion
+• Discomfort: Moderate, may need pain control through expansion

-Compression: Sports bra
+• Compression: Sports bra

-Stitches: Usually removed at 7-10 days but may be in place longer
+• Stitches: Usually removed at 7-10 days but may be in place longer

-Results: Complete year from the time of initial procedure.
+• Results: Complete year from the time of initial procedure.

-Restrictions: No driving for one week, no lifting over 10 pounds for 4 weeks, no exercise for 6 weeks, no shower until drains are removed (if you have drains), otherwise 48 hours after surgery.
+• Restrictions: No driving for one week, no lifting over 10 pounds for 4 weeks, no exercise for 6 weeks, no shower until drains are removed (if you have drains), otherwise 48 hours after surgery.

 Liposuction